The North Cape on a clear night, surrounded by blue lights with the sea in the background

 You can also check Airbnb options for accommodation in Honningsvåg, Skarsvåg, Gjesvær, and Kamøyvær, where, in the summer, the reindeer roam the streets as often as the locals!

-There are no shops in Skarsvåg (only a restaurant called Daniels House), so you must prepare and stock up on food and drink for your stay.
+There are no shops in Skarsvåg (only an AMAZING restaurant called Daniels House), so you must prepare and stock up on food and drink for your stay.

 What To Pack For Norway